 Researchers and people with bipolar disorder are working together at Lancaster University to help improve the lives of people living with the condition.

-As part of Bipolar Awareness Day on October 8, researchers at the University's Spectrum Centre have been giving interviews to the media about their world-leading research.
+As part of Bipolar Awareness Day on October 8, researchers at the University’s Spectrum Centre will be giving interviews to the media about their world-leading research.

 Spectrum Centre Researcher Rita Long experiences Bipolar herself.